 You hear a lot about preventive medicine these days, but the truth is that most of what we do at the doctor’s office doesn’t really stop us from developing illnesses.
-“A mammogram doesn’t prevent breast cancer, a chest x-ray doesn’t prevent lung cancer and a stress test doesn’t prevent a heart attack,” says Mark Liponis, M.D., Chief Medical Officer of Canyon Ranch.
+“A mammogram doesn’t prevent breast cancer, a chest x-ray doesn’t prevent lung cancer and a stress test doesn’t prevent a heart attack,” says Mark Liponis, M.D., Canyon Ranch physician (1994 – 2018).
 While these tests are crucial—they can detect diseases in your body before you notice symptoms—they won’t keep you from getting sick in the first place.

 Dr. Liponis knows this first hand.
 When he was 36 years old, his doctor diagnosed him with kidney cancer based on the results of a urine test.
 His kidney had to be removed, and further testing revealed that the cancerous cells had been developing for an estimated eight to 10 years; some diseases can actually take several decades to develop before symptoms start to show up.

 This experience helped reframe the young doctor’s idea of what “prevention” really means.
 Your risk of disease doesn’t start with the results of your check-up.
 Nor is it only affected by making the obvious good health choices—hitting the treadmill, choosing veggies instead of fries.
 It’s shaped by tending to the underpinnings of disease.
 Dr. Liponis has defined five key areas to zero in on.
 “By addressing the forces that begin the cascade of disease, what I call ultraprevention, you get your best shot at avoiding illness, rather than simply detecting or diagnosing it,” Dr. Liponis says.

 Following wellness strategies that keep these issues in mind will help put you on your own path to ultraprevention: